Vemrthiss/govsupply-govwallet-test/README.md

 We use `api` because that is the service name of the app indicated in the docker compose file.

+### Description on test suite

+The test suite tests the core functions in `functions.ts` and the express routes in `app.ts`.
+Since this is a _unit_ test suite, core functions with a singular purpose are tested, and express routes are tested for correctness of response status codes and response bodies.

+`csv.ts` and `db.ts` are not tested, as these belong to integration testing (that is not to say it is unimportant), which requires better setup to create a test database and test csv files etc, in order to test their functionalities.

 ## Loading of data to PostgreSQL tables

 Before going into any other sections of this README, it is important to note that the database is loaded with CSV data via the `initDB` method `src/db.ts` file.